Roasted Brussels sprouts with pancetta vinaigrette

 I love pancetta and always have a stock in my fridge, which beckons me to dig in.
 But let us unravel the mystery of pancetta.
 It is the cured pork belly from Italy that is not smoked.
 It is traditionally cured with juniper berries and other spices for 3 weeks, giving the fat a silky texture.
 Pancetta can be eaten raw or cooked and added to stews, stir-fries and soup for a flash of flavour.
 Bacon is smoked and cured (for 1 week) pork belly that is more commonly found and always has to be cooked.
 Proscuitto is also an air-dried pork leg that is always eaten cured as very thin slices.

-.
 This is a lovely side dish.
-The Brussels sprouts are charred but yet crisp in spots, adding layers of texture.
+The Brussels sprouts are charred but crisp in spots, adding layers of texture.
 The salt and acid from the dressing complete the dish.
-Simple and elegant, this is a lovely side fir any occasion.
+Simple and elegant, this is a lovely side dish for any occasion.

-This book is one of my favourites to go to for a variety of vegetarian recipes.
-The chef's twists on vegetables want me to cook the entire book, and we will get there eventually.
-Each recipe has been fabulous, with an excellent combination of ingredients and the perfect recipes to highlight each vegetable; this is a cookbook I should be cooking from the everyday.
+This book is one of my favourites for a variety of vegetarian recipes.
+The chef's twists on vegetables want me to cook the entire book, and we will eventually get there.
+Each recipe has been fabulous, with an excellent combination of ingredients and the perfect recipes to highlight each vegetable; this is a cookbook I should be cooking from every day.

 For more recipes from this cookbook, click here.